Authentic Tai Chi classes in

 -

-Autumn = Metal = Grief (or Letting Go / Being Re-inspired in its positive form)
+Autumn = Metal = Letting Go / Being Inspired (or Sadness / Being deflated as their negatives)

 "The Eight Ways of Tai Chi" = an alternative approach to solo practice